Corporate Services

 • Partnerships

 In the case whereby two or more persons join to carry out an economic activity, this may be done through the setting up of a partnership.
-Partnerships do not have the same statutory obligations as companies, however the partners do not enjoy any limitation to their liability for debts and obligations under the partnership.
+Some partnerships do not have the same statutory obligations as companies, however some of the partners may enjoy any limitation to their liability for debts and obligations under the partnership.

 • Sole Traders